 At this place, you simply can’t trust anyone.
 Even the public transport sometimes brings you to fake bus stations where there is only one travel agency that offers you “a great deal for your whole trip up to Bali”, which is actually pretty expensive.
 (What a surprise!)

 One bus driver in Bali didn’t even try to hide that he was overcharging us.
-He explained that in Western countries “everyone is rich” and that’s why it would be just fair for us to pay 5 times of what is the normal price for a simply bus ride.
+He explained that in Western countries “everyone is rich” and that’s why it would be just fair for us to pay 5 times what is the normal price for a simple bus ride.